Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 +---+
 ```

-#### Changing output format
+#### Process the output programmatically

-There can be situations where you may want to process the query output programmatically.
-Currently Snowflake CLI
+You may encounter situations where you might want to process the output of a SQL query programmatically.
+To do this, you'll need to change the output format of the command output.

-support only `JSON` output.
-To get data in the `JSON` format you need to add `--format=JSON` to your commands.
+Currently Snowflake CLI supports only JSON output.
+To format the output of your SQL queries to JSON, you'll need to add `--format=JSON` to your query commands.

 Let's re-run the above examples using JSON format.
 To do so run the following command:
 ```bash